 Have you ever stopped to wonder if there’s a difference between "gray" and "grey"?
-Both words bring to mind the same muted, neutral color, a blend of black and white that exists in a spectrum of shades.
+Worth adding: both words bring to mind the same muted, neutral color, a blend of black and white that exists in a spectrum of shades.
 Whether it's the quiet color of a cloudy sky, the sophisticated hue of modern decor, or the distinguished tone of aging hair, "gray" and "grey" evoke a similar visual and emotional landscape.

 Main Subheading